yukikitayama/yukikitayama/README.md

 - :zap: I'm currently working full-time at [Guzman Energy](https://www.guzmanenergy.com/) as a Data Scientist
 - :briefcase: I use Python to perform data analysis and use React with TypeScript to develop web application at work.
-- :computer: I maintain a personal web application at [Yuki's App](https://yukikitayama.com/)
+- :computer: I maintain a personal web application at [Yuki's App](https://yukikitayama.com/) by NextJS and AWS.
 - 🌱 I’m currently learning more about machine learning and system design.
 - 📫 How to reach me: Message me in LinkedIn.
 Here is my profile [Yuki Kitayama](https://www.linkedin.com/in/yukikitayama/)
 - :tennis: Fun fact: I'm actively playing tennis at [USTA](https://www.usta.com/en/home/play/player-search/profile.html#?uaid=2018939333&results-eventType=ALL&results-year=all#tab=rankings)